 \section{Abstract}

 We study the characteristic polynomials of both the Gaussian Orthogonal and Symplectic Ensembles.
-We show that for both ensembles, powers of absolute value of the characteristic polynomials converge in law to Gaussian multiplicative chaos measures after normalization, for sufficiently small real powers.
-The main tool is a new asymptotic relation between fractional moments of the absolute value of the characteristic polynomials of Gaussian Orthogonal, Unitary, and Symplectic Ensembles.
+We show that for both ensembles, powers of the absolute value of the characteristic polynomials converge in law to Gaussian multiplicative chaos measures after normalization for sufficiently small real powers.
+The main tool is a new asymptotic relation between the fractional moments of the absolute characteristic polynomials of Gaussian Orthogonal, Unitary, and Symplectic Ensembles.